Quinnipiac ranked among top 100 universities in the country

 Based on strong student outcomes, graduates’ financial success, and positive feedback on student satisfaction with college life, The Wall Street Journal/College Pulse ranked Quinnipiac No. 91 overall in the nation among public and private institutions.

-The ranking is also a tribute to the important work of the Office of the Provost, where each senior team leader plays a pivotal role in shaping Quinnipiac’s s academic vision and ensuring the success of students, faculty, and the institution.
+The ranking is also a tribute to the important work of the faculty, staff and students in shaping the university's academic vision and ensuring success.

 Vice President for Academic Innovation and Effectiveness Annalisa Zinn said The Wall Street Journal ranking provides powerful recognition of Quinnipiac’s proven track record of excellence among student educational outcomes.